calebjacob/tooltipster/README.md

 Tooltipster
 ===========

-An extensible jQuery tooltip plugin by Caleb Jacob and Louis Ameline under MIT license.
+A flexible and extensible jQuery tooltip plugin by Caleb Jacob and Louis Ameline under MIT license.
+Simple enough for everyone, powerful enough for everything.
 Compatible with Mozilla Firefox, Google Chrome, IE6+ and others.
 Requires jQuery 1.10+ (see the compatibility note in the doc).